Systematic inventive thinking: The template approach to new product development

 SIT approaches new product development by identifying and applying certain well-defined schemes derived from a historical analysis of product-based trends, termed patterns or templates.
 These templates may contribute to the understanding and prediction of new product emergence.

 The invention of new products has traditionally involved methods that encourage the generation of large numbers of ideas.
 The notion that the rewards of generating a large number of ideas outweigh the costs can be traced back to early studies in the field.

-In view of the fact that this process tends to be highly complex and un-formalized, those involved in generating new ideas may seek ways to become more productive as they progress from one ideation task to another.
+As this process tends to be highly complex and un-formalized, those involved in generating new ideas may seek ways to become more productive as they progress from one ideation task to another.
 Some may succeed in identifying patterns of the invention that are common to different contexts and apply them within a certain product category, or even try to apply them to other product categories.

 Individuals who adopt such a cognitive strategy may expect to gain an advantage over others who treat every task as new and unrelated to past ideation.
 However, even if they prove productive, the patterns are likely to be idiosyncratic and, quite often, not even verbally definable.

 As such, they lack permanence and generalizability.
 SIT sets are built on the thesis that certain patterns are identifiable, objectively verifiable, widely applied, and learnable, and that these patterns, termed templates, can serve as a facilitative tool that channels the ideation process, enabling the individual to be more productive and focused.

 The usual process of developing new products begins with a definition of market need.
 This is done based on intuition or on market analysis, focus groups, etc. After defining the needs, a process is begun of developing products to address these needs.
 This process is called form follows function, as the form of the new product is derived from the function that it should fulfill.
 This process has a few disadvantages: